POPVOX/site/site/shorturl/README.txt

 As with get_or_create, rec is the new shorturl record object and created is a boolean indicating whether this is a new instance or if it was already in the database.

-rec.url() gives the fully qualified absolute URL.
+rec.url() gives the fully qualified absolute short URL.
 It would be:

   "http://www.djangoproject.com/w/ABCDEF"
      if you used SITE_ROOT_URL, or